-- (2) Residential development within the Conditional Mixed Use Districts shall meet the minimum lot area, lot width, and yard requirements established for the R-9 district for single-family development and the R-MF district for attached and multifamily development. - (3) Non-residential development within the Conditional Mixed Use Districts shall meet the minimum area, height, and yard requirements established for the B-2 district. - (d) Density limitations - (1) Residential development in Conditional Mixed Use Districts shall not exceed the maximum residential density indicated in the table below.
-The calculation of maximum density shall be based on the total project area minus any portion of the total project area to be devoted to nonresidential uses.
-For the purpose of this calculation, public right-of-ways shall be deemed to be a residential use.
+- (2) Residential development within the Conditional Mixed-use Districts shall meet the minimum lot area, lot width, and yard requirements established for the R-9 district for single-family development and the R-MF district for attached and multifamily development. - (3) Non-residential development within the Conditional Mixed-use Districts shall meet the minimum area, height, and yard requirements established for the B-2 district. - (d) Density limitations - (1) Residential development in Conditional Mixed-use Districts shall not exceed the maximum residential density indicated in the table below.
+The calculation of maximum density shall be based on the total project area minus any portion of the total project area to be devoted to non-residential uses.
+For the purpose of this calculation, public rights-of-way shall be deemed to be a residential use.